QuantumRaven/PowerShell/Hyper-V/README.md

 ### Read-Host: What it is and how it works:
 > The `Read-Host` cmdlet reads a line of input from the console.
 You can use it to prompt a user for input.
 Because you can save the input as a secure string, you can use this cmdlet to prompt users for secure data, such as passwords, as well as shared data.
 [Read-Host - Microsoft.PowerShell.Utility - PowerShell](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Read-Host?view=powershell-7)

+# Remove-VM.ps1
+## Role of script:
+- Deletes virtual machine
+- Deletes all VHD files
+- Deletes all VM data files

+### Remove-VM: What it is and how it works:
+> The `Remove-VM` cmdlet deletes a virtual machine.
+Running this cmdlet deletes the virtual machine's configuration file, but does not delete any virtual hard drives.
+If the virtual machine has any snapshots, these are deleted and merged into the virtual hard disk files after the virtual machine is deleted.
+[Remove-VM - Hyper-V - PowerShell](https://docs.microsoft.com/en-us/powershell/module/hyper-v/remove-vm?view=win10-ps)

+# Restore-VMSnapshot.ps1
+## Role of script:
+- Restores the VM from a specified checkpoint

+### Restore-VM: What it is and how it works:
+> The Restore-VMSnapshot cmdlet restores a virtual machine checkpoint.
+>
+> Note: In Windows Server 2012 R2, virtual machine snapshots were renamed to virtual machine checkpoints.
+For clarity, this document will refer to virtual machine snapshots as checkpoints.
+[Restore-VM - Hyper-V - PowerShell](https://docs.microsoft.com/en-us/powershell/module/hyper-v/restore-vmsnapshot?view=win10-ps)